Miriael/rock-paper-scissors/README.md

 # rock-paper-scissors
-An implementation of rock, paper, scissors in javascript.
+An implementation of rock, paper, scissors in javascript wirh a user interface.